rodrinoblega/prop-filter/README.md

 ![](static/test-case3.jpg)

-#### Case 4 : Filtering by a specific string in description attribute
+#### Case 4 : Filtering by a specific string in the description attribute

 Run Locally:
 ````